StackVista/stackstate-docs/stackpacks/integrations/splunk/splunk_stackpack.md

 #### Events

 When the Splunk Events Agent check is configured, events will be retrieved from the configured Splunk saved search or searches.
-Events retrieved from splunk are available in StackState as a log telemetry stream in the `stackstate-generic-events` data source.
+Events retrieved from splunk are available in Rancher Observability as a log telemetry stream in the `stackstate-generic-events` data source.
 This can be [mapped to associated components](../../../use/metrics/add-telemetry-to-element.md).

 For details on how to configure the events retrieved, see the [Splunk Events check configuration](splunk_events.md).

 #### Metrics

 When the Splunk Metrics Agent check is configured, metrics will be retrieved from the configured Splunk saved search or searches.
 One metric can be retrieved from each saved search.
-Metrics retrieved from splunk are available in StackState as a metrics telemetry stream in the `stackstate-metrics` data source.
+Metrics retrieved from splunk are available in Rancher Observability as a metrics telemetry stream in the `stackstate-metrics` data source.
 This can be [mapped to associated components](../../../use/metrics/add-telemetry-to-element.md).

 For details on how to configure the metrics retrieved, see the [Splunk Metrics check configuration](splunk_metrics.md).

 #### Topology

 When the Splunk StackPack is installed, and a Splunk Topology Agent check is configured, topology will be retrieved from the configured Splunk saved searches.
-The check that you should configure depends on the StackState Agent that you will use to retrieve topology data.
+The check that you should configure depends on the Rancher Observability Agent that you will use to retrieve topology data.

 For details on how to configure the components and relations retrieved, see the [Splunk Topology check configuration](splunk_topology.md).

-If you have an existing Splunk Topology integration configured to use StackState Agent V1 (legacy) and would like to upgrade to use StackState Agent V2, refer to the [Agent migration instructions](/setup/agent/migrate-agent-v1-to-v2/).
+If you have an existing Splunk Topology integration configured to use Rancher Observability Agent V1 (legacy) and would like to upgrade to use Rancher Observability Agent V2, refer to the [Agent migration instructions](/setup/agent/migrate-agent-v1-to-v2/).

 #### Health

 When the Splunk Health Agent check is configured, health check states will be retrieved from the configured Splunk saved searches.
-Retrieved health check states are mapped to the associated components and relations in StackState.
+Retrieved health check states are mapped to the associated components and relations in Rancher Observability.

 For details on how to configure the health retrieved, see the [Splunk Health check configuration](splunk_health.md).

 #### Traces

-The StackState Splunk integration doesn't retrieve any trace data.
+The Rancher Observability Splunk integration doesn't retrieve any trace data.

 ### REST API endpoints

-StackState Agent V2 connects to the Splunk API at the endpoints listed below.
+Rancher Observability Agent V2 connects to the Splunk API at the endpoints listed below.
 The same endpoints are used to retrieve events, metrics and topology data.

 | Endpoint | Description |
 | :--- | :--- |